Squelsh84/milestone-UFO/README.md

  These allow the user to choose specific information across the spa dashboard.

 ##### Feature 7 - Composite Chart
  The composite chart displays the number of sighting along a timeline.
 It gives a great visual display to what months and countries    more UFO's have been spotted and where there has been the most activity.

 ##### Feature 8 - Stacked bar chart
- The stacked Barchart shows the user the contry and types of sighting stcked on top of each other.
+ The stacked Barchart shows the user the countries and types of sighting stacked on top of each other.

 ##### Feature 9 - Data Table
-* All the reports from the year can be seen in the datatable.
-Also inclueded are the comments from the people on that day.
+* All the reports from the year can be seen in the data table.
+Also included are the comments from the people on that day.

 ##### Feature 10 - Sighting Map
 * This map shows all the sighting in the year on the map.
 Each spaceship when clicked on shows the city where it was seen.
-Also you can zoom ii and out to see.
+Also, you can zoom ii and out to see.

 ### Features Left to Implement